 Our energy saving target

-- Reducing energy use by changing consumer behavior
+• Reducing energy consumption by changing consumer behavior

 Under development

-- Training decentralized energy officers for all buildings and institutes on the Vaihingen and City Center campuses.
-Status: Faculty 2 energy officers trained and active.
-Energy officers have also been nominated for most other areas; training courses have been scheduled for October and November 2023.
+• Training decentralized energy officers for all buildings and institutes on the Vaihingen and City Center campuses.
+Status: Energy officers trained in almost all buildings and areas; dates set for additional training in the first quarter of 2024.
 Register an energy officer [de]

 Planned